 2.1 Basic Principles

 The scientific literature is replete with satellite-based methodologies for lofted dust detection and characterization.
 Ultraviolet techniques (e.g., Herman et al., 1997; Torres et al., 1998, 2007) take advantage of differences (spectral- and angular-dependent) in backscattered radiances for absorbing and scattering aerosol species with respect to a molecular atmosphere.
 Moving into the visible light and near-infrared wavelengths, algorithms take advantage of the preferential absorption of blue light to enhance contrast over bright surfaces and vis-à-vis meteorological clouds (e.g., Miller et al., 2003; Hsu et al., 2004, 2013; Qu et al., 2006).
-Combinations of visible/shortwave-infrared and thermal infrared are used to attain contrast between dust over water and over land, respectively (e.g., Shenk and Curran, 1974; Ackerman, 1989; Tanré and Legrand, 1991; Legrand et al., 2001; Cho et al., 2013).
-Recent advancements have enabled the use of O2 A and B absorption bands and their nearby continuum channels to derive dust and smoke layer height over dark ocean and vegetated land surfaces (Xu et al., 2017; Xu et al., 2018).
+Combinations of visible/shortwave-infrared and thermal infrared are used to attain contrast between dust over water and over land, respectively (e.g., Shenk and Curran, 1974; Ackerman, 1989; Tanré and Legrand, 1991; Legrand et al., 2001; Hansell et al., 2007; Cho et al., 2013).
+Recent advancements have enabled the use of O2 A and B absorption bands and their nearby continuum channels to derive dust and smoke layer height over dark ocean and vegetated land surfaces (Xu et al., 2017; 2018).

 2.2 The Infrared Split-Window

-The most commonly implemented techniques for satellite-based dust detection involve the Reststrahlen band of silica (or quartz, a common and often significant constituent of mineral dusts found worldwide, Di Biagio et al., 2017), caused by the Si-O bending mode in the 8-10 m range (Peterson and Weinman, 1969; Salisbury et al., 1987; Wald et al., 1998).
+The most commonly implemented techniques for satellite-based dust detection involve the reststrahlen band of silica (or quartz), a common and often significant constituent of mineral dusts found worldwide (Di Biagio et al., 2017), caused by the Si-O vibrational bending mode in the 8-10 m range (Peterson and Weinman, 1969; Salisbury et al., 1987; Wald et al., 1998).
 This optical feature for mineral dusts results in elevated values of the real (scattering) and imaginary (absorption) parts of the complex index of refraction for silicates, and commensurately higher values of extinction than surrounding wavelengths.

 Passive radiometer narrowband channels positioned in the 8-12 m ‘atmospheric window’ (a spectral region where the gaseous atmosphere is largely transparent), used for imaging and describing the properties of meteorological clouds and the land/ocean surface, can take advantage of the silica spectral fingerprint for dust detection.
 When used in tandem, the ~10 m and ~12 m narrowband spectral channels are often referred to as the ‘split-window,’ so-called because although this part of the infrared spectrum is an atmospheric window, water vapor absorption is not entirely negligible, and is slightly stronger at ~12 m than at ~10 m.
-Thus, this spectral band is ‘split’ between channels in relatively clean and more absorbing portions of it.
+Thus, this atmospheric spectral window is ‘split’ between channels residing in relatively clean and more absorbing portions of it.
 Hereafter, we will refer to the brightness temperature difference (BTD) between these two wavelengths (i.e., T(10 m) – T(12 m)) as the split window BTD, or SWBTD.

 Sensitivity of the SWBTD to atmospheric water vapor is well established, and it has long been incorporated as corrections to retrievals of sea surface temperatures (e.g., McMillin, 1975), land surface temperature (e.g., Wan and Dozier, 1996), and characterization of the lower atmosphere moisture itself (Lindsey et al., 2014).
-The enhanced absorption of water vapor at 12 m produces a slightly positive BTD for conditions of a warm skin temperature and adiabatic lapse rate—a signal that is of opposite sign to that produced by mineral dust.
-Thus, the dampening effect of water vapor on the SWBTD establishes a working hypothesis for the missing dust plume of our Southern Arabian Peninsula case study.
+The enhanced absorption of water vapor at 12 m produces a slightly positive SWBTD for conditions of a warm surface (skin) temperature and adiabatic lapse rate—a signal that is of opposite sign to that produced by mineral dust.
+Thus, the negative SWBTD signal produced by lofted dust may be cancelled out by the positive SWBTD produced by water vapor in certain situations, especially when the dust is embedded within or residing below the ‘masking’ moist layer.
+The masking effect of water vapor on the negative SWBTD dust signal establishes a working hypothesis for the missing dust plume of our Southern Arabian Peninsula case study.